jrmidkiff/Must-Remember/README.md

     Else
        On Error GoTo Error_Handler:
        DoCmd.TransferSpreadsheet acImport, 10, table, File_Location, True, Sheet_Name & "!"
-       Create_Autonumber (table) 'Use the Create_Autonumber sub to create the field 'Auto_ID 'and have that field set as the primary key End If
+       'The above is the command to actually import the data Create_Autonumber (table) 'Use the Create_Autonumber sub to create the field 'Auto_ID 'and have that field set as the primary key End If